Alpha0-1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 TASK 11.
 Chmod -R +111 */ functions to execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 TASK 12.
 Mkdir -m 751 my_dir is used to create a directory called my_dir with permissions 751 in the working directory.
 TASK 13.chgrp school hello changes the group owner to school for the file hello TASK14.chown is used to change ownership.
+TASK15.chown -h vincent:staff _hello creates a symbolic link denoted as "_hello"